chloelavrat/NonogramQR/README.md

 # QR-Gram
 > Converter: from QR code to nonograms.

-I like nonograms and I like QR-codes.
+I like nonograms and I like QR codes.
 Both open the door to a new word when scanned or completed.
-That's why I created a fast and dirty python code that transfers a string of characters into a QR-code which is then encoded into a nonogram.
+That's why I created a quick and dirty python code that transfers a string into a QR-code which is then encoded into a nonogram.

-To access the message (or website), the player must first fill in the nonogram and then scan it.
-It is obvious that the longer the message is, the more complicated the nonogram is.
+To access the message (or website), the player must first fill in the nonogram, then scan it.
+Obviously, the longer the message, the more complicated the nonogram.

 Have fun :)